Netcracker/qubership-consul/docs/public/troubleshooting.md

 ```

 Also, the stored Node ID can be discarded by removing the `/data/node-id` file manually in Client pod terminal.
-In both cases, restart the affected Client pods to apply changes and confirm that unique node id is applied
+In both cases, restart the affected Client pods to apply changes and confirm that unique node ID is applied
 for every Consul Client.

 ## Consul Responses with 429 Code